-Before beginning the small claim process, you should know that the Enforcement of Judgments Office can make a search for a person or firm for a small fee.
+Before beginning the small claim process, the Enforcement of Judgments Office can search for a person or firm for a small fee.
 This will show if there are any enforced judgments already in existence against the respondent within the last six years.

 You can then use this information to help you to decide whether or not it would be practical for you to proceed with this action.

 Even if you succeed with your claim, if the respondent has other judgments lodged with the Enforcement of Judgments Office, you may find that you will not get your money back immediately, if at all.

-To find out more information relating to fee and how you can obtain an Enforcement of Judgments Office search, contact them at:
+To find out more information about fees and how to get an Enforcement of Judgments Office search, contact them at: